sage-code/maj/alphabet.md

 * veha = "vehicle" in this case `h` is `ɦ` like IPA:"veɦa"
 * zhi  = "they"    in this case `h` is `ə` like IPA:"zəi"

-**Letter `w`:** is called soft `u`.
-It is pronounced like "w" in "whiskey".
-You can use `w` before a vowel but not before a consonant.
-This letter is not closed and not open but tranzitional, aproximand.
-In some languages this letter is considered consonant.
+In some languages "h" is silent, but not in Maj.
+We alwasy associate a strong sound with "h".
+It is `ɦ` or `ə` depending on the rules but is always voiced, never silent.
+There is a limitation though.
+We can not use diftongs: {aə, uə, iə, oə}.
+To overcome this limitation we use letter "w" to make the glide between the vowel and last sound "ə", so we have words like: "nowh" = IPA: /nouə/.

 Learn more: [listening](https://en.wikipedia.org/wiki/Voiced_labio-velar_approximant)

-**interjections:**

-Two letter words starting with "w" and one vowel are called interjections.
-In these words the vowel is a little bit longer than usual but is not duplicated.
-We do not write: waaa! but wa!

-* wa! (administration)
-* wo! (surprise)
-* wi! (happiness)
-* we! (sadness, cry)
-* wu! (disapproval)
-* wh! (disgusting)

-Observe that wh is pronounced IPA:"wə"

 ## Tone and accent

-Maj vowels can be pronounced with one of two tones: Low tone and Higher tone:
+Maj vowels can be pronounced with one of two tones: _Low Tone_ and _Higher Tone_:

 **word ending**